developerDebmeet/RustLambdaAPI/README.md

 ---

 ## Development
-1. Write/Edit Rust code int eh *src/bin* folder
+1. Write/Edit Rust code in the *src/bin* folder

 2. Format the Rust code using :
     ```bash